Cops: 14 injured after shooting outside Chicago funeral home

-CHICAGO (AP) — Fourteen people were injured, one person was in custody and additional suspects were being sought after gunfire erupted outside a funeral home on Chicago’s South Side where at least one squad car was present, police officials said Tuesday.
+CHICAGO (AP) — Fourteen people were injured, one person was being questioned and multiple suspects were being sought after gunfire erupted outside a funeral home on Chicago’s South Side where at least one squad car was present, police officials said Tuesday.

-First Deputy Superintendent Eric Carter said mourners outside a funeral home were fired upon from a passing SUV.
-Carter says several targets of the shooting returned fire.
-The SUV later crashed and the occupants fled in several directions.
-One person of interest has been taken into custody.
-Carter says all the victims were adults.
+First Deputy Superintendent Eric Carter said mourners outside a funeral home in the Gresham neighborhood were fired upon from a passing vehicle.
+Carter said several targets of the shooting returned fire.
+The vehicle later crashed and the occupants fled in several directions.
+Carter said all the victims were adults.

+A person of interest was being questioned Tuesday night but no arrests had been made, said police spokesman Hector Alfaro.

 The victims were taken by the Chicago Fire Department to nearby hospitals in serious condition, said spokesman Larry Langford.
+They include at least four women between the ages of 25 and 38, one of whom was shot in the chest, police said.
+Other victims include a 40-year-old man who was shot in the chest, arm and forearm, and two men, 32 and 22, who were shot in a hand, police said.

+Police said the shooting happened at or near the site of a funeral or post-funeral event for a man fatally shot last week in the Englewood neighborhood.

 Arnita Geder and Kenneth Hughes said they heard gunshots while in their home watching television, adding that they came outside to find bodies that were shot up and “laying everywhere.”